Ari-Glikman/DataCollection-UI/README.md

 Fill in the same names unless you plan to customize the code for the react app on your own.

 2. Click save and let's test our APIs.
-Open up postman, and send the following request:
+Open up postman, and send the following request (make sure you use the proper authorization):
 ![image](https://github.com/Ari-Glikman/DataCollection-UI/assets/73805987/be2d2bb5-3295-477e-9e1c-0b016f76067c)

 Our output should look something like this: